Scarabaeus1031/NEXAH/START_HERE.md

 ## 🧠 But watch closely

-- the system does not move randomly
+- the system is not random
 - it switches between distinct modes
 - colors appear and disappear

-👉 these are **regimes**
+👉 this is **state switching**

 ---

-## ⚡ What you are seeing

-The system is:

-- detecting structure
-- reacting to it
-- changing behavior dynamically

-> The “blinking” is not visual noise.
-> It is **state switching inside the system**.

----

 ## 🔥 Key idea

-This is not:
+This is not continuous control.

-> continuous control

 This is: